Public Readiness and Emergency Preparedness Act

-Vaccine manufacturers lobbied for the legislation, which would effectively override state vaccine safety laws in the case of an emergency declaration by HHS, by making clear they would not produce new vaccines unless the legislation was enacted.
+Vaccine manufacturers lobbied for the legislation, which would effectively preempt state vaccine safety laws in the case of an emergency declaration by HHS, by making clear they would not produce new vaccines unless the legislation was enacted.
+Injured parties are compensated by the Countermeasures Injury Compensation Program.

 During and in the aftermath of the 2020–21 COVID-19 pandemic in the United States, PREPA is being invoked in a variety of lawsuits, many involving skilled nursing or assisted living facilities where COVID-19 countermeasures including the administration or non-administration of vaccines is said to have resulted in or contributed to resident deaths.
 Although PREPA was around for more than 15 years, prior to COVID-19, the act's defensive application in litigation was not widespread, but now the application of the act is being included more frequently in a variety of COVID-19 related lawsuits, including Shareholder Derivative Litigation.

 Legislative process

 Legislative leaders Senator Bill Frist and Congressman Dennis Hastert were among the backers of PREPA legislation.
 Rep. Nathan Deal spoke on the House floor in support of the bill, calling it "absolutely critical legislation".
 It was added to the final version of a Department of Defense-appropriations bill (H.R.
 2863) while the bill was negotiated between the Senate and the House of Representatives.

 On December 19, 2005, the appropriations bill with the PREPA legislation was approved by the House of Representatives in a vote of 308–106, with 2 voting Present and 18 not voting.
 On December 22, it was approved by the Senate in a vote of 93–0, with 7 not voting.
 President Bush signed the bill into law on December 30.